gatsbyjs/gatsby/examples/graphql-reference/README.md

   Gatsby GraphQL reference example
 </h1>

-Example project containing a bunch of content.
+Example of project containing a bunch of content.
 Makes it possible to show GraphQL queries for the documentation.